kenhowardpdx/vscode-gist/README.md

 All files associated with the gist will be opened in group layout.

-Once you have opened an **owned** gist, saving it will commit a new revision.
+Once you have opened an **owned*** gist, saving it will commit a new revision.

+\* an owned gist is one created by you, not a favorited (starred) gist.

 You can also use the following commands: